DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/15 Search Nodes.md

-Searching is disabled in the **TreeView** widget by default.
+Searching is disabled in the **TreeView** UI component by default.
 Assign **true** to the [searchEnabled](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/searchEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchEnabled') option to display the search panel.
 The [searchExpr](/api-reference/10%20UI%20Widgets/SearchBoxMixin/1%20Configuration/searchExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchExpr') option specifies which data fields should be searched.
 Assign an _array_ of field names to it if you need to search several fields.

 ---
 #####jQuery